 The legislative branch is comprised of two parts: the House of Representatives and the Senate.
 These two parties are part of the bicameral legislature in each state - except Nebraska, which has one - and they both work together to achieve common goals, including:

 The federal government's legislative branch is responsible for the same duties.
 The only difference is that Congress comprises the House of Representatives and Senate members.
 They all end up coming together to make the country’s laws.

 The executive branch is the entity that performs one duty: enforce approved laws.
 It’s generally run by a governor who works alongside his/her executive officers and agencies to get the job done.

 The citizens of the state usually elect these members of the branch.
 Although this is a general way to pick who is enforcing the laws in each state, the executive legislation within each state is not the same.

 The federal government, on the other hand, performs the same duties.
 They play a more significant role because this branch enforces laws throughout the country.
 The positions are also somewhat different as this entity contains members like:

 The judicial branch has the help of the state supreme court and other municipal courts to interpret and evaluate the laws in place today.
 In the state, these court systems are used to bring forth matters related to regulations affecting the state.

 Sometimes, when people aren’t happy with the results they get from the state courts, they will appeal the judgment to the Court of Appeals, then the U.S. Supreme Court.
 The U.S. Supreme Court is the court that the federal government uses to make any corrections to mistakes that the lower courts have made.

-Unlike the state government, the federal government has the help of the Supreme Court and other higher appointed courts to make their decisions about laws.
-The judges for these courts are chosen based on who the President decides, and they are appointed for life.
-Judges for state governments, on the other hand, are selected by the state legislature.
+Unlike the state government, the federal government has the help of the Supreme Court and other higher-appointed courts to make their decisions about laws.
+The President chooses the judges for these courts, who are appointed for life.
+On the other hand, judges for state governments are selected by the state legislature.